Harald Fairhair: Glymdrápa

 Like Hrafnsmál, Glymdrápa is a praise poem attributed to Þorbjörn Hornklofi about various battles won by Harald.
-It is dated to the late 9th century, but an exact dating is difficult and due to its fragmentary presentation it may be a compilation of unrelated stanzas.Vries, Jan de.
-1964-7.
-Altnordische Literaturgeschichte.
-2 vols.
-2nd edn.
-Grundriss der germanischen Philologie 15-16.
-Berlin: de Gruyter.
+It is dated to the late 9th century, but an exact dating is difficult and due to its fragmentary presentation it may be a compilation of unrelated stanzas.
 Unlike Hrafnsmál its relation to Harald and the events it supposedly relates to in Heimskringla is ambiguous.